andycowl/octopress/source/_posts/2007-02-20-conspiracy-theories.markdown

 high quality Sunday night viewing.

-I don't know why but I have always had an interest in 'conspiracy therories'.
+I don't know why but I have always had an interest in 'conspiracy theories'.
 When I was a lad, I was convinced that

 -   Marilyn Monroe was killed by the Kennedy brothers.
 -   Ashley Grimes was a undercover Manchester City spy.